SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/controller-extension.md

 # Add Controller Extension

-In this section, we add a controller extension to showcase how we can extend the Fiori Elements Object Page controller and override the edit flow using the **Flexible Programming Model**.
+In this section, you will add a controller extension to showcase how you can extend the SAP Fiori elements Object Page controller and override the edit flow using the **Flexible Programming Model**.
 In addition, the same controller extension file can be used to include the event methods for other controls in the page.

+Before you start with the next steps, make sure the steps in [Add Custom Header Section](./custom-header.md) are completed.

 ## Add Extension Controller File

-1. In the **Application Info - incidents** tab, click the **Open Page Map** tile.
+1. In SAP Business Application Studio, in the **Application Info - incidents** tab, click the **Open Page Map** tile.

     <!-- border; size:540px -->
     ![Page Map](./images/PageMap.png)